 Do your best to fully understand the scope of protection coverage that each insurance product presented by the Fitness Business Insurance provider.

 If there are terms new to you, don’t hesitate to ask for further explanation.

 Buying your Fitness Business Insurance policy is your own personal choice.
 No one can dictate your final decision.

-Use the 14-day cooling off period to clear your thoughts, assess where you will benefit most and go for an offer that will make you confident while operating the fitness business.
+Use the 14-day cooling-off period to clear your thoughts, assess where you will benefit most, and go for an offer that will make you confident while operating the fitness business.

-If you are unsure of all the different terminology used in the insurance policies you are considering, why not get Gym Insurance HQ to look over it and see if our team can get a better deal for you or even just to explain the terminology so that you understand the insurances.
+If you are unsure of all the different terminology used in the insurance policies you are considering, why not get Gym Insurance HQ to look over it and see if our team can get a better deal for you or even just explain the terminology so that you understand the insurance?
 We as brokers are here to advocate for the client and ensure that you are fully insured against risks.
 Call us on 1300 815 344 or go online to request a quote to find out more.